DrJieTao/ba545-docs/competition2/readme.md

 ## Competition Guidelines

 ### Research Question
-The overarching research question is _“What are the determinants of the default of credit card customers?”_
+The overarching research question is _“What drive potential costomers to make a purchase?”_

 ### Data Dictionary
 See the [data page](https://archive.ics.uci.edu/ml/machine-learning-databases/00468/online_shoppers_intention.csv).
 You will need to conduct an EDA to understand the data better.
 It is __on you__ to create a data dictionary like I gave you in Competition 1.